What is GitOps?

 kubectl replace secret -n adm sealed-secrets-key -f sealed-secrets-key.yaml kubectl delete pod -n adm -l app=sealed-secrets

 My Helm charts have more than one container image.
 How can I automate the image tag update for all my containers?

-A container image list must have the following format:
+A container image list can have the following format:

 container_name_1: image: repo/app1:tag container_name_2: image: quay.io/repo/app2:tag